Fanyi-Kaitlyn-Wu/Fanyi-Kaitlyn-Wu.github.io/content/publications/conference-paper/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Zhang, Xin
+  - Xin Zhang
-  - Wei, Qiyu
+  - Qiyu Wei
-  - Zhu, Yingjie
+  - Yingjie Zhu
   - admin
-  - Ananiadou, Sophia
+  - Sophia Ananiadou

 # Author notes (optional)
 author_notes: